talalalghazal5/Saree3/Backend/README.md

 # Laravel API Project

-This is a Laravel-based API project for a Flutter **multi vendor** app, using Laravel Breeze API boilerplate. this api offers an easy way to authenticate users and verify their phone number via twilio verify service.
+This is a Laravel-based API project for a Flutter **multi vendor** app, using Laravel Breeze API boilerplate. this api offers an easy way to authenticate users and verify their phone number via twilio verify service, viewing products, vendors, and categories in simple convenient way.

 ### Follow these steps to set up the project.